 1. One dashboard, multiple social profiles

-Yup – that’s right.
-You don’t need to open multiple accounts on SocialPilot.
-The only one will do!
+You need only one account on SocialPilot.
 All you need to do is connect all the social profiles to your account and start posting – all from a unified dashboard.
 The best part is you can even post a single post multiple times across different social platforms!

 2. Schedule across different time zones

 Automation is certainly a boon for social media marketers.
-Eradication of manual tasks has made the marketers more productive and innovative in their work.
-Most of them may even manage accounts of clients across the globe – and keeping track of so many time zones can be a little tricky and can easily drive the person crazy.
+Most of them may even manage accounts of clients across the globe – and keeping track of so many time zones is a little tricky.

 3. Comprehensive analytics reporting

-If you have used other scheduling tools, you will agree that they don’t provide analytics for the social messages posted from other tools such as the social website itself!
-But such is not the case with SocialPilot.
-It gives a reporting for all the posts on your page, group or account – irrespective of the tool used to post them.
+Other social scheduling tools don’t provide analytics for the social messages posted from other tools such as the social website itself!
+But with SocialPilot you get reports for all the posts on your page, group or account – irrespective of the tool used to post them.

 The analytics reports touch upon six major elements: